Idaho Insurance Continuing Education

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
 It includes 3 hours of ethics, and the mandatory exam.
 Your course tuition includes the $1/hr reporting fee required by Sircon.

 This 8 hour class is approved by the State of Idaho.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.
 No additional reporting fees!

 Idaho 3 Hour Ethics Review

 This course satisfies the 3 hour ethics requirement for all Idaho insurance producers, and applies to producers in all lines.
 Our course fee includes the mandatory $1/hr filing fee.

 Idaho 3 Hour NFIP Review